rguiu/BStalkJ/README.md

 }
 ```

-Another fast way of creating a pool in a single line with some default parameters but the tube itself can be:
+Another fast way of creating a pool in a single line but the tube itself can be:

 ```
 BeanstalkPool pool = BeanstalkFactory.builder()
                                      .host("xyz.blah.com")
+                                     .port(1111)
                                      .tube("some-tube")
                                      .build()
                                      .pool();